A way of visualizing a heat map of a git repo

 A tool for displaying a visual representation of your git history.

 Heatwave generates a heat map of your git commits, similar to how GitHub's heat map looks.
 View all commits or a single user's commits for the past year or previous years.

-Clone this repo and then install all neede requirements use pip like so:
+To install this manually, clone this repo and then install all neede requirements use pip like so:

 pip install -r requirements.txt'

 $ ./heatwave.py /path/to/my/repo -a -y 3